Acknowledgement of Country

 Diverse languages

 For a simplified version take a look at the Customer Charter summary that easily explains your water and sewerage bills, payment methods, and available assistance.
-Which is also avaibile in Dari(درى), Greek(Ελληνικά), Mandarin(普通话), Punjabi(ਪੰਜਾਬੀ) and Vietnamese (Tiếng Việt).
+Which is also available in Dari(درى), Greek(Ελληνικά), Mandarin(普通话), Punjabi(ਪੰਜਾਬੀ) and Vietnamese (Tiếng Việt).